phoenixframework/phoenix/README.md

 If you are serving your application behind a proxy such as `nginx` or `apache`, you will want to specify the `proxy_port` option.
-This will ensure the route helper functions will not contain the port number.
+This will ensure the route helper functions will use the proxy port number.

 Example: